acaciochinato/ansible/ansible-role-workstation-install/README.md

 workstation_install
 =========

 I created this role to automate the process of configuring my workstations from a fresh RHEL/Debian/openSUSE installation.
 In my original (and personal) role I have more tasks personalized to my own use.
-So this repo only contains the tasks that (to me) makes sense for everyone who's after their Fresh OS Install wants to:
+So, what this role do:

 - Add one or more users to the system
 - Add more repositories to their system (Adjusting the variables in defaults/main.yml)